nub340/DreamsOfAJaguar/README.md

 If this is the first time running in Dream Mode, the game will automatically "dream" up 6 new unique enemy units, 3 flying units, 3 ground units.
 This process can take a minute depending on internet speed.
 Once complete, the enemy units will be displayed on the main screen.
 The player can then click on a unit to replace that one with a newly generated unit.

-Once you like all of the units that are currently displayed, simply press ```SPACE``` to start a game with the units you just created!
+Once you like all the units that are currently displayed, simply press ```SPACE``` to start a game with the units you just created!

 ## Background Animations ##
 The Main screen background was generated via Midjourney.

-We discussed several ideas for the game background when actually playing, and decided to go with a parallax scrolling background because we found some great assets that fit our needs, and because parallax scrolling soun ded like a lot of fun to learn.
+We discussed several ideas for the game background when actually playing and decided to go with a parallax scrolling background because we found some great assets that fit our needs, and because parallax scrolling sounded like a lot of fun to learn.
 This was very satisfying to implement and to see working!

 ## Gameplay ##
 The game started out as a simple "flappy-bird"-style game where you just jump over enemies.
 However, we added additional gameplay functionality to make the game a bit more fun.
 This includes the ability to move forwards & backwards, crouching, and attacking.
-We also added attack effects, sounds, high score, game persitence, and various other little tweaks :)
+We also added attack effects, sounds, high score, game persistence, and various other little tweaks :)

-## Asset Attibution...
+## Asset Attribution...
 <a name="ca"></a>
 - [Background Track](audio/legend-of-narmer.mp3):
 The Legend of Narmer by WombatNoisesAudio | https://soundcloud.com/user-734462061